1. How to Land Freelance Modeling Jobs

-Modelling jobs are starting to appear online a lot more these days.
-More and more employers and brands are looking for freelance models directly which is good news for us and the hundreds of models looking for work.
-Model agencies are adapting too and very few are asking models to sign exclusivity contracts as they recognise that models will want to find work with and without their booking agent.
+Freelance modelling jobs are starting to appear online a lot more these days.
+More and more employers and brands are looking for freelance models to work with directly which is good news for independent models and the hundreds of freelance models out there looking for work.
+Model agencies are adapting too and very few are asking models to sign exclusivity contracts as they recognise that their models will want to find work with and without their booking agent.

-In fact, here at The Freelancer Club, we regularly add paid modeling jobs to our site and help models fill their diaries with more work.
+In fact, at Freelancer Club, we regularly add paid freelance modeling jobs to our website and help freelance models fill their diaries with more paid work.

-Do you feel ready to apply to model jobs now?
+Do you feel ready to apply for freelancing model jobs now?
 If so, click the button below to see which opportunities match your experience.
 Should you like more information on how to land the job, keep reading.

-Think of a model and you may think of Cara Delevingne walking down a catwalk at London Fashion Week or Kate Moss in her latest beauty campaign in a magazine however the majority of paid modelling work is much more varied.
-Here's a quick list of the type of modelling one can do.
-How many boxes do you tick?
+Think of a model and you may think of Cara Delevingne walking down a catwalk at London Fashion Week or Kate Moss posing for a beauty campaign in a fashion magazine, however, the majority of paid freelance modelling work is much more varied.

-- Editorial / Catwalk modeling - although not mutually exclusive, editorial models generally work catwalk or high end fashion campaigns.
+- Editorial / Catwalk freelance modeling - although not mutually exclusive, editorial models generally work catwalk or high-end fashion campaigns.
 Editorial models need to be a certain height and shape.
-Think Lily Cole.
+6'2+ for male models, 5'10+ for female models.
+However, catwalks and campaigns are changing as designers aim to stand out with models of all shapes and sizes.

-- Commercial modeling - commercial models cover a lot more ground.
-Everything from a toothpaste advert to an online boutique.
-Height and measurements are more flexible.
+- Commercial freelance modeling - commercial models cover a lot more ground.
+Everything from a toothpaste advert to an online boutique shoot.
+ASOS, Misguided, Pretty Little Thing, BooHoo all use commercial models.
+Height and measurements are more flexible which is good news for shorter freelance models.
 Think Alessandra Ambrosio.

 Once you know what areas of modelling you're able to cover, the next stage is to prove to a potential client that you're suitable for the work.
 This starts with the portfolio.